-B. In designing a development project and in meeting the required tree density, the applicant must provide a Landscape, Tree and Vegetation plan that demonstrates an effort to retain healthy, wind firm trees in the following priority:
+B. In designing a development project and in meeting the required tree density, the applicant must provide a Landscape, Tree and Vegetation plan that retains healthy, wind firm trees in the following priority:

 - 1. Trees located within critical area buffers.
 Trees must be identified within a protected tract. - 2.
 Significant wildlife habitat, or areas adjacent and buffering habitat. - 3.
-Healthy soils and native vegetation located in separate tract. - 4.
-Groves of trees, or other individual healthy trees with the intent to retain, must be located in separate tract, - 5.
+Significant trees that are greater than 36 inch dbh. - 4.
+Groves of trees, or other individual healthy trees with the intent to retain, must be located in separate tract if part of a land division, or other protective mechanism if other development type, - 5.
 Trees, that if removed would cause trees on adjacent properties to become hazardous.

 C. Mitigation and Replacement.
-In areas where there are currently inadequate numbers of existing trees to meet minimum tree density, where the trees are inappropriate for preservation, the soils are poor, or there are significant invasive species, then mitigation shall be required.
+In areas where there are currently inadequate numbers of existing trees to meet minimum tree density, where the trees are inappropriate for preservation, the soils are poor, or there are significant invasive species, then mitigation shall be required to meet the minimum tree density.
 The applicant's proposed location for replacement trees or mitigation shall be subject to the city's approval of the Landscape Plan.
 Replacement trees shall be planted in the following priority:

-1. Onsite.

-- a.
+- 1. Onsite. - a.
 Within or adjacent to critical area buffers or wildlife habitat areas - b.
 Adjacent to stormwater facilities - c.
 Landscaping tracts, such as at entrances, traffic islands or other common areas - d.
 Removal of invasive species and restorative native vegetation planting equivalent to the area necessary for new tree planting. - 2.
 City tree fund.
 When on-site locations are unavailable or infeasible, then the applicant can pay an amount equal to the market value of the replacement trees into the city's tree fund.